barackd222/dx-labs/stack/README.md

 ![](images/31.creating.stack.png)

 Using this page (click refresh icon after every few minutes) you can get information about the  status of services what are being created by this stack.
-Please note during the *fixitMySQLDB* creation the stack also started to create *backendNode* component because there is no dependency between them.
-But the *backendJava* and *client* components need to wait for *fixitMySQLDB* completion since they use that service.
-The longest part is the MySQL service creation which should not be longer than 15 minutes.

 ![](images/32.stack.in.progress.png)